bswan0002/dotfiles/README.md

 ```

 Then, instead of running `stow .`, I could run `stow ghostty`.
 Repeat for each program config I want to copy over.
+Now that I think about it, a local stow ignore file would probably be a better way to exclude machine-specific config.
+That way structure is obvious, symlink cmd is always `stow .`, and exclusion is managed via local config.